mecid/mecid.github.io/_posts/2020-09-09-building-widgets-in-swiftui.md

 As you can see, we develop a widget by creating a struct that conforms to the *Widget* protocol.
 The only requirement of the *Widget* protocol is body property that should return an instance of *WidgetConfiguration*.
 SwiftUI provides us two structs that conform to *WidgetConfiguration*: *StaticConfiguration* and *IntentConfiguration*.

 We can use *IntentConfiguration* to provide user-configurable options for our widget.
-In this post, we will talk about *StaticConfiguration*. *StaticConfiguration* allows us to register a widget configured by the developer, and time-to-time updates its data.
+In this post, we will talk about *StaticConfiguration*. *StaticConfiguration* allows us to register a widget configured by the developer that time-to-time updates its data.

 *StaticConfiguration* needs three parameters.
 Let's take a look at them one-by-one.

 1. Kind is a string that identifies the type of widget.
 Your app might have multiple widgets.
 In this case, a kind identifier allows you to update widgets of a particular kind.
-2. The provider is a type conforming to Provider protocol and used by SwiftUI to fetch widget data.
+2. The provider is a type conforming to Provider protocol and used by the system to fetch widget data.
 3. View builder closure that describes the SwiftUI view for displaying widget data.

 You can also attach a few modifiers to your widget configuration for setting supported widget families or providing description and name.